matterhorn-chat/matterhorn/docs/UserGuide.md

 `$HOME/.config/matterhorn/config.ini`) and as a last resort look for a globally-accessible `/etc/matterhorn/config.ini`.

+## Configuring Wide Unicode Characters

+Some wide Unicode characters may not render correctly in some terminal emulators.
+If this is the case, you can configure Matterhorn to use the proper character width for a problematic character as follows:

+* Create a file `char_widths.txt` in the same directory as your `config.ini` file.
+Matterhorn will look for a `char_widths.txt` file in the same directories where it looks for the `config.ini` file.
+* In the file, add a line of text for each character of the following
+  form: `CHAR WIDTH`.
+For example, `💩 2` would configure Matterhorn to treat `💩` as a two-column-wide character.
+* Restart Matterhorn.

 # Using the Client

 The user interface has three main areas: